 Surfing Nosara Costa Rica Surf Guide

-Though there’s tourism and an expat community Nosara has remained a little off the grid in terms of vacation hotspots.
+Though there is tourism and an ex-pat community, Nosara has remained a little off the grid in terms of vacation hotspots.

-The town of Nosara is small, but there's a ton to do, regardless of your surf abilities or interests.
-Obviously you'll probably be visiting Nosara to catch some gnarly beach breaking waves, but a session or two of yoga while you're there is a smart decision.
+Nosara's town is small, but there's a ton to do, regardless of your surf abilities or interests.
+Obviously, you'll probably be visiting Nosara to catch some gnarly beach breaking waves, but a session or two of yoga while you're there is a smart decision.

-Nestled in the northern peninsula of Costa Rica in a region called, Guanacaste.
-Guanacaste is known for is “cowboy country" atmosphere, gnarly waves, and pristine beaches, though it hasn't been overrun with thousands of tourists.
+Nestled in the northern peninsula of Costa Rica is a region called Guanacaste.
+Guanacaste is known for its "cowboy country" atmosphere, gnarly waves, and pristine beaches, though it hasn't been overrun with thousands of tourists.
 Although you'll find ridiculous crowds and hundreds of tourism companies in nearby Tamarindo, Nosara delivers a much more relaxed and chill-out vibe than any other beach I've visited in Central America.

-There’s tuk-tuk taxis rolling all over town, the food is out of this world, and everyone in Nosara embraces life in the most positive of fashions.
+Tuk-tuk taxis are rolling all over town, the food is out of this world, and everyone in Nosara embraces life in the most positive fashions.
 If you're trying to surf Costa Rica on a budget, then Nosara isn't the best option, but it can definitely be done if you know the right places.

-One of my favorite parts about Nosara is the way how the town in general operates.
+One of my favorite parts about Nosara is the way the town, in general, operates.
 If the swell doesn't hit or the wave isn't working, people find ways to entertain themselves.

-Nosara is definitely one of Costa Rica's best kept secrets, for it may attract a lot of surfers, but the majority of them are fairly strong riders.
-There’s two different beaches in Nosara, so you won't get caught in too big of a lineup, but on the weekends, expect a few dozen surfers.
+Nosara is definitely one of Costa Rica's best-kept secrets, for it may attract many surfers, but the majority of them are relatively strong riders.
+There are two different beaches in Nosara, so you won't get caught in too big of a lineup, but on the weekends, expect a few dozen surfers.

-From my experience in Nosara wasn’t your typical party surf town, but you can probably find something happening if you hit any of the bars on the main strip.
-This town is set up very well, everything is convenient, but it isn't packed with tall buildings or fancy resorts.
+From my experience, Nosara isn't your typical party surf town, but you can probably find something happening if you hit any of the bars on the main strip.
+This town is set up very well - everything is convenient, but it isn't packed with tall buildings or fancy resorts.

-Not to say there aren't great accommodations, but it's much nicer when the hotels are more boutique style as apposed to enormous all-inclusive ones.
-As you enter town from the highway, you'll see tons of surf shops, surf schools, yoga studios, Tico souvenir stores and tiny little bodega style grocery marts.
+Not to say there aren't great accommodations, but it's much nicer when the hotels are more boutique-style as opposed to enormous all-inclusive ones.
+As you enter town from the highway, you'll see tons of surf shops, surf schools, yoga studios, Tico souvenir stores, and tiny little bodega style grocery marts.

 The majority of the vibe in Nosara is based around surfing, yoga, and escaping from the business of your life.